arcs-njit-edu/docs/docs/index.md

     See the list of availble clusters and their specifications, how to access them in [Clusters](clusters).

-!!! njit inline "Cluster Access"

-    See [Cluster Access](cluster_access.md) for instructions to access NJIT HPC clusters from a local computer.

 !!! njit inline "Software Modules"

     See [Software Modules](Software/index.md) for list of software packages installed on our cluster.